-Playbacks set to Above Programmer have higher priority than the Programmer - in order to edit the Cues in the Programmer and see the changes on the Output it is best to release the Cue Stack.
+Playbacks set to Above Programmer have higher priority than the Programmer.
+Note that the Programmer overrides HTP setting in Setup, View Settings, Prog must be set to "Playbacks except Above Programmer" for this setting to take effect.
+In order to edit the Cues in the Programmer and see the changes on the Output it is best to release the Cue Stack.
+Above Programmer also takes priority above any Preset or Parked channels.